andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 ```

 ## Chained Comparison
-> [!todo]- not exam relevant
-> Not exam relevant, basic usage is good to know, advanced versions are rarely used.

 Python allows you to chain comparisons together.
 This will behave the same way as having an `and` between the individual operations.
 For example `a < b == c >= d` is the same as `a<b and b==c and c>=d`.
 The easiest use case is to check if a number is between two others.

 ```python